cogsys-io/cogsys-io-cookiecutter-pypackage/docs/console_script_setup.rst

 Console Script Setup
 =================

-Optionally, your package can include a console script using Click or argparse (Python 3.2+).
+Optionally, your package can include a console script using argparse (Python 3.2+).

 How It Works
 ------------

-If the 'command_line_interface' option is set to ['click'] or ['argparse'] during setup, cookiecutter will add a file 'cli.py' in the project_slug subdirectory.
-An entry point is added to setup.py that points to the main function in cli.py.
+Cookiecutter will add a file 'cli.py' in the project_slug subdirectory and an entry point is added to setup.py that points to the main function in cli.py.

 Usage
 ------------